Intercessors of the Lamb

 The Hermit Intercessors of the Lamb was a Roman Catholic Association of priests, brothers, nuns, and lay people, based in Nebraska, United States.
 The 1998 canonical organization was suppressed by Omaha Archbishop George Joseph Lucas in 2010 and no longer exists.
 The 1980 legal organization, Intercessors of the Lamb, Inc., continues to exist but is disassociated from the Roman Catholic Church.
+The group continues to operate as a non-denominational Christian organisation in the Ponca Hills neighbourhood of Omaha.

 History

 Foundation

 The Intercessors of the Lamb were founded in 1980.
 They trace their spiritual charism back to Saint John Eudes's Congregation of Jesus and Mary.